minershive/hiveos-linux/hive/custom/README.md

 For this need to implement several scripts which will be callbacks for Hive scripts.
 Other miners implementations are good points to start your own.

 All files should be stored in `/hive/custom/mysuperminer` folder.
+Don't forget about execute permission for `.sh` files.

 `CUSTOM_MINER` - this variable in wallet.conf will hold currently selected miner, like `mysuperminer`.